electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ## myNetwork

-### Wi-Fi zone
+### Wi-Fi hotspot

-Audi connect allows you to use wireless internet via a Wi-Fi zone.
+Audi connect allows you to use wireless internet via a Wi-Fi hotspot.
 This is how you can retrieve information and e-mail or surf the web when you are sitting in the back seat or have stopped the car.

-#### Messages
+### Messages

 Compose text messages to your car: With the Messages function, you can write text messages quickly, eas